Open Accessibility Menu

 When ready, you will undergo an appendectomy.
 If your appendix is still intact, the surgeon will remove it.
 If not, the surgeon will remove the ruptured appendix and clean the area.

 If you think you have appendicitis, do not hesitate to visit Legacy ER & Urgent Care.
-With six locations, we are nearby and ready to help you.
+With convenient locations throughout the DFW area, we are nearby and ready to help you.